-Consider a customer walking into a Walmart store to purchase detergent.
+Consider a customer walking into a Wal-Mart store to purchase detergent.
 The supply chain begins with the customer and his or her need for detergent.
-The next stage of this supply chain is the Walmart retail store that the customer visits.
-Walmart stocks its shelves using inventory that may have been supplied from a finished-goods warehouse or a distributor using trucks supplied by a third party.
-The distributor, in turn, is stocked by the manufacturer (say, Procter & Gamble [P&G] in this case).
-The P&G manufacturing plant receives raw material from a variety of suppliers, which may themselves have been supplied by lower-tier suppliers.
-For example, packaging material may come from Pactiv Corporation, whereas Pactiv receives raw materials to manufacture the packaging from other suppliers.
+The next stage of this supply chain is the Wal-Mart retail store that the customer visits.
+Wal-Mart stocks its shelves using inventory that may have been supplied from a finished-goods warehouse or a distributor using trucks supplied by a third party.
+The distributor in turn is stocked by the manufacturer (say, Procter & Gamble [P&G] in this case).
+The P&G manufacturing plant receives raw material from a variety of suppliers, who may themselves have been supplied by lower-tier suppliers.
+For example, packaging material may come from Pactiv Corporation (formerly Tenneco Packaging) while Pactiv receives raw materials to manufacture the packaging from other suppliers.
 This supply chain is illustrated in Figure 1-1, with the arrows corresponding to the direction of physical product flow.